 3. Nature of the Ride

 Some rides are just naturally rougher than others.
 It is important for the amusement park to warn guests about the risks of a ride before the rider goes on it.
-This can be accomplished by posting warning signs, setting restrictions for riders who may have health issues or may not be tall/big enough to ride the ride safely.
+This can be accomplished by posting warning signs, setting restrictions for riders who may have health issues, or may not be tall/big enough to ride the ride safely.
 If an amusement park fails to warn its riders about the potential risks before they got on the ride or failed to enforce safety regulations, they may be responsible for compensation for any injuries or damages that resulted from the ride.

 Types of Injuries Due to Amusement Park Rides

-Most common types of injuries due to an amusement park ride accident are as follows:
+The most common types of injuries due to an amusement park ride accident are as follows:

 - Head injuries, including traumatic brain injuries or concussions